gizzidan/gatsby-theme-novela/README.md

 - Data sources such as Prismic, Sanity, Contentful, Netlify CMS, and others
 - Built in search with Algolia or similar
-- Tags, categories, and more
+- Tags, category, and more
 - More theme variations
 - More customization options